This document is for Next.js versions 9.3 and up. If you’re using older versions of Next.js, refer to our previous documentation.

 export default Page

-only if you need to pre-render a page whose data must be fetched at request time.
-Time to first byte (TTFB) will be slower than getStaticProps
+getServerSideProps?You should use getServerSideProps only if you need to pre-render a page whose data must be fetched at request time.
+Time to first byte (TTFB) will be slower than getStaticProps because the server must compute the result on every request, and the result cannot be cached by a CDN without extra configuration.

 If you don’t need to pre-render the data, then you should consider fetching data on the client side.
 Click here to learn more.

-For TypeScript, you can use the GetServerSideProps
+GetServerSidePropsFor TypeScript, you can use the GetServerSideProps type from next:

 import { GetServerSideProps } from 'next'